Piloting, psychometric testing and feasibility studies of adapted DIALOG+ in people with mild to moderate learning disability

 Who can participate?

-Piloting Study
+Piloting Study:

-Psychometric Testing Study
+Psychometric Testing Study:

-Clinical Services Feasibility Study
+Clinical Services Feasibility Study:

-Care Homes Feasibility Study
+Care Homes Feasibility Study:

 What does the study involve?

-Piloting Study
+Piloting Study:

 In this study, we are interested in piloting an adapted version of the DIALOG scale and intervention (aDIALOG+) for people with learning disability.
-Clinicians and care workers will receive training on how to deliver aDIALOG+ and a copy of the manual, and an electronic tablet.
-They will then be asked to administer the aDIALOG+ intervention using the app (at least once) to two service users.
+Five clinicians and five care workers will receive training on how to deliver aDIALOG+ and a copy of the manual, and an electronic tablet.
+They will then be asked to administer the aDIALOG+ intervention using the app (at least once) to two service users (20 in total).
 Following this we will invite clinicians, care workers and service users to take part in a focus group or interview to obtain feedback on what aspects of the intervention (including the DIALOG scale, app, training and manual) that worked well or did not work well, and suggestions for improvement.
 The focus groups/interviews will be audio-recorded and transcribed so that we can analyse the data and determine which aspects of the intervention that did not work well and require further modifications, which will inform changes to the intervention.
 We will also ask clinicians and care workers to complete a questionnaire for assessing intervention implementation processes from the perspective of professionals directly involved.

-Psychometric Testing Study
+Psychometric Testing Study:

-Research assistants will arrange a face-to-face or remote (via Teams or Zoom) meeting with service users, where they will be asked to complete the aDIALOG scale, along with additional questionnaires.
+A clinical studies officer or a member of the research team will arrange a face-to-face or remote (via Teams or Zoom) meeting with 120 service users with learning disability, where they will be asked to complete the aDIALOG scale, along with additional questionnaires.
+Alternatively, service users can be sent the consent form and questionnaires to complete via email or post.
 Following this service users will be asked to complete the aDIALOG scale again on another occasion (ideally 24 hours later but no later than 1 week).
-This will be carried out face-to-face, online or via telephone.
+This will be carried out face-to-face, online or via telephone, or alternatively service users can be sent the aDIALOG scale to complete again via email or post.

-Clinical Services Feasibility Study
+Clinical Services Feasibility Study:

-Care Homes Feasibility Study
+Care Homes Feasibility Study:

 What are the possible benefits and risks of participating?